Reviews You Can Rely On

 Weather Resistance

-So why don't you just cowboy camp without a shelter?
+In the name of the lightest packout possible, why not just cowboy camp without even bringing a shelter at all?
 Weather (and bugs), of course!
 As a standard, your shelter needs to protect you from rain, wind, and the occasional light snowfall.
-While pyramid designs are versatile enough to bear the load of heavy snow, most of these shelters are for three-season use and typically lack the structure necessary to withstand the weight of a severe snowstorm.
-While we did get snowed on pretty heavily a couple of nights while testing these shelters, some ultralight shelters provide more protection than others.
+Most of the shelters in our lineup are designed for three-season use and typically lack the structure necessary to withstand the weight of a severe snowstorm.
+With a few additional accessories (and some hard-won trail experience), many of these shelters can be used in more extreme conditions.

-After years of testing, we've learned and confirmed that tents made of composite fabrics like DCF and Ultra TNT or tents made of polyester fabric hold their pitch by resisting stretching and don't require re-tensioning.
-In contrast, tents made of nylon may sag and may require you to leave your interior cocoon of warmth to get out and tweak your pitch.
+After years of testing, our experience has confirmed to us that tents made of composite fabrics like DCF and Ultra TNT, or tents made of polyester fabric, hold their pitch well without needing readjustment because they resist sagging when wet and thus don't require re-tensioning during a storm.
+In contrast, tents made of nylon have a greater tendency to sag, which may require you to leave your interior cocoon of warmth to get out and tweak your pitch.

 Several non-freestanding tarp and tent designs have proven themselves trustworthy in sour conditions: true symmetrical center pole pyramids, two pole A-frames and “mids”, and their maybe cooler cousins: the “offset mid”.